The Smugglers: Plot

 Pike, Cherub and the Squire bind and gag Polly and take her to the church, meeting and capturing Ben on the way.
 They attempt to convince Blake that Ben and Polly are the true smugglers.
 Knowing the truth but lacking the manpower to arrest the pirates, Blake pretends to arrest Ben and Polly.
-Meanwhile, the Doctor has escaped and meets up with his friends in the churchyard.
+The Doctor escapes and meets up with his friends in the churchyard.
 Blake works out a smuggling drop is due soon and heads off for more revenue men to break the smuggling ring.

-The smuggling alliance has by now fallen apart: the Squire has realised he is dealing with a ruthless pirate who will not honour any bargains with him while Cherub has decided to locate Avery's gold for himself.
+The smuggling alliance has by now fallen apart: the Squire has realised he is dealing with a ruthless pirate who will not honour any bargains while Cherub has decided to locate Avery's gold for himself.
 The Squire sets off to find the gold, as do the time travellers since the Doctor is convinced the rhyme of the churchwarden is the key.
 He works out the names Ringwood, Smallbeer, and Gurney pertain to graves in the crypt but before he can find the treasure, the other seekers arrive.
 Cherub wounds the Squire, and forces the Doctor to confess the rhyme.
 Cherub concludes that Deadman too is a name of one of Avery's former pirates, but is slain by a vengeful Pike, who now threatens to pillage the entire village in his search for Avery's treasure.
 The Doctor bargains with Pike for the lives of the villagers if he shows him the treasure and, with this agreed, they find the gold at the intersection of the four graves.

 No sooner does Pike have the treasure than Blake and an armed patrol of revenue men arrive.
 Aided by the injured Squire – who repents of his sins – Blake kills Pike, and the pirate force is routed.
 As the battle dies down, the Doctor and his companions slip away to the TARDIS, and the Doctor says superstition is a strange thing but it sometimes tells the truth.